Wary of challenging Airbus or Boeing, airframer aims to secure dominance of 70-130-seat market

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Embraer Embarks On E-Jet Overhaul".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Embraer Embarks On E-Jet Overhaul".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.